mequila/FixMo/user/APPOINTMENT_API_DOCUMENTATION.md

 **Key Features:**
 - **Date-based filtering**: When `date` parameter is provided, only providers available on that date are returned
+- **Active appointment filtering**: Providers are excluded if they have active appointments (scheduled, in-progress, pending, etc.) on the searched date
+- **Completed appointment inclusion**: Providers with finished, cancelled, or completed appointments can still be booked again
 - **Availability details**: Each available provider includes `availableSlotsDetails` array with `availability_id` values
 - **Booking integration**: The `availability_id` values can be used directly in appointment creation requests
 - **Smart filtering**: Excludes past dates and applies 3 PM cutoff for same-day bookings
+- **3 PM same-day rule**: Cannot book appointments for today after 3 PM, regardless of provider availability
 - **Comprehensive search**: Supports search by service title, description, provider name, category, and location

 **Usage Example:**